 Again I’ve seen the Vermilion Lakes every time I’ve driven the highway but I didn’t appreciate that there was a road alongside them, complete with several docks where you could launch a canoe or kayak.
 The views of Mount Rundle from along this VERY QUIET road are superb!

 When you pass the last of the Vermilion Lakes you’re onto dedicated bike trail again all the way through to the junction with Highway 1A.
 There was hardly a soul on this part of the trail last weekend – and it’s where we were lucky enough to see a moose chomping away in the field.

 On our return to Banff I stopped to get these two shots of the train tracks.

 Cycling back to Canmore from Banff took no time at all.
 The wind was at our back – by some miracle – and there was more elevation loss than gain.
 It took us less than an hour with time for photo stops.

 The Banff Legacy Trail is a well-used trail.
 It’s easy enough for families to cycle and it’s a great way for out of town visitors to experience the Rockies.
 Bikes can be rented in Canmore from Gear Up Sports, located across from the hospital.
 In Banff you can rent from Soul Ski and Bike or Snowtips-Bactrax.

-The season for cycling is almost over.
-We were very lucky to have a warm day last weekend.
-In most years you can plan on cycling from May until some time in October.
-And in a few more years the extension of the trail to the Canmore Nordic Center should be complete.
+The season for cycling goes from late April until sometime in October.
+We were very lucky to have a warm day on an October weekend.
+At some point an extension of the trail to the Canmore Nordic Centre should be complete.